Rhubarb Syrup

 - Breakfast – drizzle this rhubarb syrup over pancakes, waffles or yoghurt.

-Rhubarb pulp that is left over once you strain out the liquid for the rhubarb syrup may look disgusting, however, it’s great to use in other ways.
+Rhubarb pulp that is left over once you strain out the liquid for the rhubarb syrup may look disgusting, but it’s great to use in other ways.

 - Rhubarb Kombucha – If you make homemade kombucha, you can easily add the pulp and 1/2 to 1 cup of sugar to make a rhubarb kombucha.